hackle/blog-rust/raw/typescript-union-to-tuple-array.md

 const t20: InferCov<Cov<'a' | 'b'>> = 'a';   // 'a' | 'b'
 ```

-Note I use `[T]` to stop union [distribution](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#distributive-conditional-types), so the union is pattern matched as a whole.
+Note I use `[T]` vs a bare `T` to stop union [distribution](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#distributive-conditional-types), so the union is pattern matched as a whole.
 Still, no surprise with co-variant.

 Now let's try contra-variants.